global-input/wordpress-login/README.md

 ### How to Use It
 1. Install the [Global Input App](https://globalinput.co.uk/global-input-app/app) on your mobile.

-2. Go to the login page <your-website-url>/wp-login.php you will see a QR Code displayed above the Login Form
+2. Load the login page <your-website-url>/wp-login.php, which should display a QR Code above the the Login Form

 3. Scan the QR Code with your Global Input App.
   When you type your credentials on your mobile, the form on your computer will also be filled in automatically.